vuejs/docs/README.md

-# Vuejs.org Docs - Next Repo
+# vuejs.org next

-This repo contains the code for the future VuePress version of the Vuejs.org docs.
+This repo contains the code for the future VuePress version of the vuejs.org docs.

 ## Getting Setup